2010 New Zealand local elections: Background

+Representation changes

-Auckland Council
+Auckland

 This was the first time elections were held for the new Auckland Council, and the 2010 Auckland mayoral election took place concurrently.

-Canterbury Regional Council
+Canterbury

 The 2010 elections did not include Canterbury Regional Council.
 In March 2010, the National Government passed special legislation deferring Canterbury Regional Council's election until 2013 and replacing the existing councillors with appointed commissioners.

 Southern District Health Board

 The 2010 elections were the first for the Southern District Health Board, which was formed from the merger of the Otago and Southland DHBs on 1 May 2010.
 The Southern DHB had 14 members from the two former boards, but was reduced to the standard seven elected members after the election.